mitre/fhir-exercises/Exercise_4/docs/part-3.md

 Let’s take a look at the raw unformatted **JSON code** for the resource:

-??? note "Sample JSON code of the Smoking Resource"
+??? example "Sample JSON code of the Smoking Resource"
     ```JSON
     {
     "resourceType": "Observation",